Not all heroes wear capes….some wear high visibility vests!

 As you can imagine, Adult Crossing Guards have a very important (and sometimes stressful) job.
 School Zones are busy places –along with the regular traffic volume and frustrated, distracted motorists that are part and parcel of the daily rush, there is a flurry of activity that happens in school zones around bell times.
 Busses arrive and leave.
 Parents drop off and pick up their children.
 Students and parents depend on their Crossing Guard to help them cross the road safely.

-June 5th is Crossing Guard Day!
+May 21st is Adult Crossing Guard Appreciation Day!

 The Marie Armstrong Crossing Guard Award:

 The Marie Armstrong Crossing Guard Award is presented yearly to a Guard who shows high levels of excellence and dedication to the important role of keeping our community’s children safe.
 The cash prize is generously donated by Marie Armstrong’s family – to honour her memory.
 Here is what Marie’s family has to say about her:

 “Marie Armstrong, was born in a fishing village known as Avondale, Newfoundland, in 1932.
 At the age of 18, Marie left for Montreal with her new husband.
 After a few years in the city she moved to Dollard des Ormeaux in the West Island.

 Marie had 6 children, the youngest of which was 20 years younger than the eldest.
 When her youngest child, Maria, went to first grade at Ecole Dollard des Ormeaux, she saw a crossing guard for the first time.
 Thinking it would be great to help out, as she was going back and forth to school with Maria daily, she inquired as to how she might volunteer.
 After registering at the local police station, Marie began her career as a crossing guard.
 Under the impression that it was a volunteer position, she failed to pick up pay checks for months!
 While thrilled by the news, she could not believe that she was actually getting paid for something she felt very happy to do.